r-wittmann/DI-project/README.md

 ## Assignment until 26.01.2022
 Please implement the removing of items from a shopping list.

+**Update 24.01.2022:** I have pushed my suggestion for solving this assignment to the repository.

 ## Assignment until 19.01.2022
 Similar to the login functionality, which we implemented in the frontend in our session, please implement the signup functionality.